vastoboy/Caesar-Light/README.md

 # Caesar Reverse Shell

-Simple Python Reverse Shell Prototype For Educational Purposes Only!!!
+Simple Python TCP Reverse Shell Prototype For Educational Purposes Only!!!

 This reverse shell can be used to build an in-depth profile of a target by extracting sensitive data and analysing that data.